Adda0/optifa/README.md

 - Second, for the same pair of automata, we have tested the full product construction.
 Adding new accept states along the ways and comparing generated state spaces in the end for the full products accepting the whole intersection of original automata.

 ## License
-Project praxis: Optimizing Automata Product Construction and Emptiness Test
+Abstraction of State Languages in Automata Algorithms

 GPLv3 License \
-Copyright (C) 2021 David Chocholatý
+David Chocholatý \
 See [LICENSE](https://github.com/Adda0/optimizing_automata_product_construction_and_emptiness_test/blob/master/LICENSE)